pmccarthy/architecture/rfcs/0009-defaults-and-overrides.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-## Conceptialization and User story
+## Conceptualization and User story

 The base use cases for Defaults & Overrides (D/O) are:
 - **Defaults (D):** policies declared lower in the hierarchy supersede ones set (as "defaults") at a higher level, or _"more specific beats less specific"_